How to Learn From Life Lessons

 Building a Lesson Bank

 So what do I call this practice of documentation you ask?
 I call it my lesson bank.
 It’s pretty simple.
-I have created a literary bank which contains stories, experiences, events both personal and non-personal, mistakes, triumphs, hardships and so on, where I keep track of things I have learned, for my own reflection and perhaps someone else’s reflection some day in the form of a legacy.
+I have created a literary bank which contains stories, experiences, events (both personal and non-personal), mistakes, triumphs, hardships and so on, where I keep track of things I have learned.
+For anyone who uses journalling as a medium for stress relief, I am betting you can understand what I am referring to.

 I ask myself these questions: